-On July 18, 2011, the Western and Southern Life Insurance Company and certain affiliated companies filed a complaint against the Company and other defendants in the Court of Common Pleas in Ohio, styled Western and Southern Life Insurance Company, et al. v.
-Morgan Stanley Mortgage Capital Inc., et al. An amended complaint was filed on April 2, 2012 and alleges that defendants made untrue statements and material omissions in the sale to plaintiffs of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
-The amount of the certificates allegedly sold to plaintiffs by the Company was approximately \$153.
-The amended complaint raises claims under the Ohio

-Securities Act, federal securities laws, and common law and seeks, among other things, to rescind the plaintiffs' purchases of such certificates.
-On May 21, 2012, the Company filed a motion to dismiss the amended complaint, which motion was denied on August 3, 2012.
-The court has set a trial date in May 2015.
-At June 25, 2013, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$121, and the certificates had incurred actual losses of approximately \$1.
-Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$121 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus post-judgment interest, fees and costs.
-The Company may be entitled to an offset for interest received by the plaintiff prior to a judgment.
+On April 25, 2012, The Prudential Insurance Company of America and certain affiliates filed a complaint against the Company and certain affiliates in the Superior Court of the State of New Jersey, styled The Prudential Insurance Company of America, et al. v.
+Morgan Stanley, et al. On October 16, 2012, plaintiffs filed an amended complaint.
+The amended complaint alleges that defendants made untrue statements and material omissions in connection with the sale to plaintiffs of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+The total amount of certificates allegedly sponsored, underwritten and/or sold by the Company is approximately \$1,073.
+The amended complaint raises claims under the New Jersey Uniform Securities Law, as well as common law claims of negligent misrepresentation, fraud, fraudulent inducement, equitable fraud, aiding and abetting fraud, and violations of the New Jersey RICO statute, and includes a claim for treble damages.
+On March 15, 2013, the court denied the defendants' motion to dismiss the amended complaint.
+On April 26, 2013, the defendants filed an answer to the amended complaint.
+On January 2, 2015, the court denied defendants' renewed motion to dismiss the amended complaint.
+At June 25, 2015, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$590, and the certificates had not yet incurred actual losses.
+Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$590 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and post-judgment interest, fees and costs.
+The Company may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.